Applethal/Scheduling/README.md

 <img src="https://pbs.twimg.com/media/FLt0yAhXIAEhiH4?format=jpg" alt="Cat with a hat" width="200"/>

 What's next ?
 I will create an optimization problem out of this idea.

+## 27/01/2023

+Updated the code.
+A list of jobs sorted by duration in a descending manner will be printed, this will be needed much later for the optimization idea that I plan to implement, hopefully I will be able to finish it today.[On my music playlist, Jane's addiction came up while I was learning](https://www.youtube.com/watch?v=KV3ozZoQ13M)